Caribbean attractions

 Puerto Viejo Beach; ©Costa Rica Tourism Board

-The country has devoted 27 percent of the total land area to 20 natural parks and eight biological reserves. creating boundless opportunities such as hiking, rafting, canopying and rain forest tours.
+The country has devoted 27 percent of the total land area to 20 natural parks and eight biological reserves.
+They create boundless attractions such as hiking, rafting, ziplining and rainforest tours.

-White water rafting is available on the Pacuare, Reventazon, Corobici, Sarapiqui, Naranjo or Savegre rivers.
+Whitewater rafting is available on the Pacuare, Reventazon, Corobici, Sarapiqui, Naranjo or Savegre rivers.
+Rafting difficulty classes range from the easy level II to the challenging level V.

-The country also is know for its sea turtles at Tortuguero National Park in the Caribbean.
+The country also is known for its sea turtles at Tortuguero National Park in the Caribbean.

 Tourism / When to Go